 At the main campus, several beautification projects have been undertaken, and include the addition of a fountain and paver brick walkway on the quadrangle.
 Many of the bricks have been engraved with messages from the USF community.
-Bricks may still be purchased.
-INSERT LINK
+Bricks may still be purchased by clicking here.

 As with all urban universities, parking is a constant challenge.
 The university is committed to addressing parking in each stage of developing its Campus Master Plan for the main campus.

 In just 100 days over the summer of 2005, Marian Hall on Taylor Street was renovated to include new bathrooms; study lounges with computers and wireless Internet connection on every floor; a kitchen; laundry facilities on every floor; and computer access in every room.